Theosis (Eastern Christian theology): As a patristic and historical teaching

 A common analogy for theosis, given by the Greek fathers, is that of a metal which is put into the fire.
 The metal obtains all the properties of the fire (heat, light), while its essence remains that of a metal.
-Using the head-body analogy from Paul the Apostle, every man in whom Christ lives partakes of the glory of Christ.
-As John Chrysostom observes, "where the head is, there is the body also.
-There is no interval to separate between the Head and the body; for were there a separation, then were it no longer a body, then were it no longer a head."
+Using the head-body analogy from Paul the Apostle, everyone in whom Christ lives partakes of the glory of Christ.
+As John Chrysostom observes, “where the head is, there is the body also.
+There is no interval to separate between the Head and the body; for were there a separation, then were it no longer a body, then were it no longer a head.”

 Stages

 Theosis is understood to have three stages: first, the purgative way, purification, or katharsis; second, illumination, the illuminative way, the vision of God, or theoria; and third, sainthood, the unitive way, or theosis.
-Thus the term "theosis" describes the whole process and its objective.
+Thus the term “theosis” describes the whole process and its objective.
 By means of purification a person comes to theoria and then to theosis.
 Theosis is the participation of the person in the life of God.
 According to this doctrine, the holy life of God, given in Jesus Christ to the believer through the Holy Spirit, is expressed through the three stages of theosis, beginning in the struggles of this life, increasing in the experience of knowledge of God, and consummated in the resurrection of the believer, when the victory of God over fear, sin, and death, accomplished in the crucifixion and resurrection of Jesus Christ, is made manifest in the believer forever.